What's Tailwind?

 When you create a new Tailwind project, some settings start with specific values regardless of what your Defaults For New Projects are.
 This is because Tailwind needs these settings to work best.

 For example: the project will be set to use a Build Folder and output paths for all files will be set accordingly.
-Some tools such as Autoprefixer will be automatically enabled.
+Some tools such as Autoprefixer will be automatically disabled because Tailwind handles prefixing for you.

-In general, you should not need to customize this file.
-If you want to run PostCSS tools that aren't built into CodeKit, here's how to do that.
+CodeKit automatically creates a postcss.config.mjs file for your project.
+In general, you don't need to customize this file but if you want to run custom PostCSS tools that aren't built into CodeKit, here's how to do that.
+Anytime you change this file, CodeKit will recompile all affected stylesheets.